alananibal/Laundry-Pickupper/README.md

 ```
 GIVEN I'm interested in creating an order post for "laundry pick up and delivery"
 WHEN I click the SignIn button
-THEN a page with the SignIn form is presented to the user to input their info (Client-Side storage for persistent data.)
+THEN a page with the SignIn form is presented to the user to input their info (Client-Side storage for persistent data)

-GIVEN that I'm now logged in a page with an "order request form" is presented.
+GIVEN that I'm now logged in, a page with an "order request form" is presented
-WHEN I fill the form and click the submit button
+WHEN I fill out the form and click the submit button
 THEN a page with my order post for "laundry pick up and delivery" is presented

-Given that I want to confirm my inputs
+GIVEN that I want to confirm my inputs
-when I click reedit
+WHEN I click reedit
-I'm taken to back to my form page
+I'm taken back to my form page
 WHEN I click on Submit
 Then my order post for "laundry pick up and delivery" is posted on the search page.